informalsystems/hermes/docs/spec/relayer/tla/README.md

   * there is a correct relayer, and
   * communication is bounded in time, and
   * the `timeoutHeights` and times are luckily chosen, and
-  * the receiver chain does not censor the packet, and
+  * the receiver chain does not censor the packet
-  * ...

   then the packet will be delivered.